-1602.
-Mid-Continent Cas.
+1680.
+See Mid-Continent Cas.
 Co. v.
 Safe Tire Disposal Corp., 2 S.W.3d 393, 397 (Tex.
-App.-San Antonio 1999, no pet.) ("Under the current rule, 'just damages' are permitted if an appeal is objectively frivolous and injures the appellee [But, b]ad faith is thus no longer dispositive or necessarily even material." (citation omitted)); see also Mallios v.
+App.-San Antonio 1999, no pet.) ("Under the current rule, 'just damages' are permitted if an appeal is objectively frivolous and injures the appellee.
+[But, b]ad faith is thus no longer dispositive or necessarily even material." (citation omitted) (first citing David Lopez, Why Texas Courts Are Defenseless Against Frivolous Appeals: A Historical Analysis with Proposals for Reform, 48 BAYLOR L. REV. 51, 147 (1996); then citing Calvillo, 986 S.W.2d at 799)); see also Mallios v.
 Standard Ins.
 Co., 237 S.W.3d 778, 783 (Tex.
 App.-Houston [14th Dist.]
-2007, pet. denied) (concluding that, not only was appeal not frivolous, but the filed briefs were in response to appellee's request for sanctions), cert. denied, 129 S. Ct.
-56 (2008).
+2007, pet. denied) (concluding that, not only was appeal not frivolous, but the filed briefs were in response to appellee's request for sanctions).

-appeals seriously harm the orderly administration of justice by "divert[ing] scarce resources away from" cases deserving more attention.
-1603 One court has observed that "the decision to appeal 'should not be driven by comparative economics or wishful thinking; rather it should be based on professional judgment made after careful review of the record for preserved error" and the standard of review applicable to the error.
-1604 The court also noted that a bad result at the trial level is not, by itself, reason enough to appeal.
-1605 In addition, the court observed that the decision to appeal "is not a mechanical exercise, but requires the dutiful application of lawyering skills."1606 While the old rules in effect at the time limited the court's authority to deal with the problem.
-1607 the court reaffirmed that the appellate courts "must not be hesitant to use the tools that we have.
-"1608" [T]he practice of 'let's just throw as much mud as we can up on the wall and see if any of it sticks' must be discouraged."1609 However, where a party's argument on appeal fails to convince the appellate court,
+1681.
+Campos v.
+Inv.
+Mgmt.
+Props., Inc., 917 S.W.2d 351, 357 (Tex.
+App.-San Antonio 1996, writ denied) (Green, J., concurring); see Lewis v.
+Deaf Smith Elec.
+Coop., Inc., 768 S.W.2d 511, 514 (Tex.
+App.-Amarillo 1989, no writ) (stating a frivolous appeal "requires judicial time and effort that observed that "the decision to appeal 'should not be driven by comparative economics or wishful thinking; rather it should be based on professional judgment made after careful review of the record for preserved error" and the standard of review applicable to the error.
+The court also noted that a bad result at the trial level is not, by itself, reason enough to appeal.
+In addition, the court observed that the decision to appeal is not a mechanical exercise, but requires the dutiful application of lawyering skills.
+While the old rules in effect at the time limited the court's authority to deal with the problem, the court reaffirmed that the appellate courts "must not be hesitant to use the tools that we have."
+If the practice of 'let's just throw as much mud as we can up on the wall and see if any of it sticks' must be discouraged.
+However, where a party's argument on appeal fails to convince the appellate court, but "ha[s] a reasonable basis in law and constitute[s] an informed, good-faith challenge to a trial court judgment[,]" sanctions are not appropriate.